You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 When kids get hooked on praise, they value it more than the actual activity they’re doing.
 A child won’t solve a puzzle because the act calms her down, keeps her focused, or gives her delight.
 Instead, she might assemble them to get praise from her parents.

-And when they’re not there to provide that praise, she might feel less enjoyment and isn’t inclined to bring out the blocks.
-She was more focused on the attention and approval of others she got than the actual activity.
+And when they’re not there to provide that praise, she might feel less enjoyment and isn’t inclined to bring out the puzzle.
+She was more focused on the attention and approval of others she received than the actual activity.

-Kids should explore, learn, and create out of sheer joy they find within, not always because someone will be there to clap for them.
+Kids should explore, learn, and create out of sheer joy they find within, not always because someone will be there to applaud them.

 3. We make assumptions about how kids should feel